Onur2x/onurcomp/README.md

-<b>OnGraphicsbutton </b> = button control derived from TGraphicscontrol.
+<p><b>OnGraphicsbutton </b> = button control derived from TGraphicscontrol.
-<b>OnCropbutton</b> = Button control derived from TCustomcontrol.
+<p><b>OnCropbutton</b> = Button control derived from TCustomcontrol.
 With this control you can add buttons with cropped corners.
 Square, triangle, round or polygon etc.
+<p><b>Onpanel </b> = A panel derived from Tcustomcontrol.
+Component can be put on it.
+And with the crop feature, you can create panels as you wish.
+<p><b>Onheaderpanel </b> = It is a derived panel from Tcustomcontrol.
+Component can be put on it.
+And with the crop feature, you can create panels as you wish.
+<p><b>Oncollapsedpanel <b>= A panel derived from Tcustomcontrol.
+Component can be put on it.
+And with the crop feature, you can create panels as you wish.
+It also has the ability to reduce or enlarge with a button on it.
+You set the button position

 <img src="https://github.com/Onur2x/onurcomp/blob/master/3450.png">